-Observations of waves can give us information of the plasma in which they are generated and through which they have travelledpropagated.
-Waves are also of general interest in plasma physics as they provide a means for energy transfer and
+Observations of waves can give us information of the plasma in which they are generated and through which they have propagated.
+Waves are also of general interest in plasma physics as they provide a means for energy transfer and because they affect the charged particle distributions through wave-particle interaction processes.
+When comets 21P/Giacobini-Zinner and